 Oda Nobunaga

-What is the relationship between Oda Nobunaga and Yamagata?
-We also introduce precious portraits and shrines dedicated to Nobunaga (Yamagata Prefecture)
+What is the connection between Oda Nobunaga and Yamagata?
+Introducing a precious portrait and a shrine dedicated to Nobunaga [Yamagata Prefecture]

 When you think of popular warlords from the Sengoku period, who comes to mind?